 It’s important to know the language of beer!
-This is a helpful, ever-evolving, list of common beer and brewing vocabulary to aid those on their craft beer journey.
+Use this beer glossary of common beer and brewing vocabulary to help you on your craft beer journey.

 Any unmalted grain or other fermentable ingredient used in the brewing process.
 Adjuncts used are typically either rice or corn, and can also include honey, syrups, and numerous other sources of fermentable carbohydrates.
 They are common in mass produced light American lager-style beers.